 The United Kingdom is well-known for its student opportunities, high ranked universities, and that specific British charm.

 There are high chances you might also be enchanted by the UK lifestyle, teaching methods, the historic heritage, and the landscape of most of the study destinations.
-Add to this the international environment that some of these places have, and you will find the UK can give you one of the best study experience in 2019.
+Add to this the international environment that some of these places have, and you will find the UK can give you one of the best study experiences.

 The list is based on the QS Rankings, which are based on criteria such as affordability, student mix, desirability, employer activity, and general positions in the universities’ top.